 Tuition and Financial Aid

 You can expect to take 31–61 credits depending on the total number of transfer credits approved.
 The program costs $395 per credit hour for a total estimated tuition ranging from $12,245–$24,095.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More